geerteltink/geert.elt.ink/content/work.md

       <h2 class="card-title">ai-total.nl</h2>
       <p class="card-text">
         This custom build webshop ran on PHP a while back.
-However the filtering of products was done server side and used too many resources.
+However the filtering of products was done server side and used too many resources and made it a pain to use for clients.
 The site was converted to a Vue.js app and the filtering is now done client side.
-The server still uses PHP for an API and admin pages.
+The server still uses PHP for an API and admin pages, powered by zend-expressive.
       </p>
     </div>
     <div class="card-footer">